pecknigel/learning-resources/patterns/index.md

 ## Engineering Patterns

 These are patterns that are useful in day to engineering to get the job done in a reliable and consistent way.
 They’re intended as starting points and food for thought.
 To help you improve as a software engineer.
 There’s no right and wrong here.
 Just information.
 Use it as you see fit.
 Mix and match them.
+Augment them.
+Use bits of them.
 Find inspiration.
 Learn what’s useful and use it in the same way.

 - [Declarative Case Sets](/patterns/declarative-case-sets)
 - Hash Config